webrtc-for-the-curious/webrtc-for-the-curious/content/docs/04-securing.md

 #### Certificate
 Certificate contains the certificate for the Client or Server.
 This is used to uniquely identify who we were communicating with.
 After the handshake is over we will make sure this certificate when hashed matches the fingerprint in the `SessionDescription`

-#### ServerKeyExchange
+#### ServerKeyExchange/ClientKeyExchange
-ServerKeyExchange contains the server's public key.
+These messages are used to transmit the public key.
+On startup the client and server both generate keypair.
+After the handshake these values will be used to generate the **Pre-Master Secret**

 #### CertificateRequest
 CertificateRequest is sent by the server notifying the client that it wants a certificate.
 The server can either Request or Require a certificate.

 #### ServerHelloDone
 ServerHelloDone notifies the client that the server is done with the handshake

-#### ClientKeyExchange
-ClientKeyExchange contains the client's public key.

 #### CertificateVerify
 CertificateVerify is how the sender proves that it has the private key sent in the Certificate message.